RalphAS/Pseudospectra.jl/docs/src/usage.md

 If you are using IJulia (viz.
 Jupyter) and Plots, you may need to issue `inline()` to get the plots to appear.

-Julia will likely warn that the plotting package is not in the package dependencies; this is because Pkg does not currently understand our handling of optional dependencies.

 Some of the supplementary plotting functions use LaTeX strings which are displayed incorrectly by certain plotting backends.

-# Use without the integrated plotters
+## Use without the integrated plotters

 One can use the [`psa_compute`](@ref) function to "simply" evaluate resolvent norms on a grid, as demonstrated in the `plots_minimal.jl`